orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     and do not have a ebuild version from the distro overlay and this overlay are not supported.
   - For npm based packages, use the yarn for offline install instead.
+  - You must do a `npm audit fix` for yarn.lock or package-lock.json and update the lock files for js app packages that has not bumped the patch version within one month.
+If the package has not been bumped for more than a year, it is a hard requirement.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.